neil-jay/lyrics-with-joyful-lips/src/pages/terms.md

 - Continued use constitutes acceptance of updated terms

 ## 8. Contact
-For questions about these terms, please contact: neiljay@pcmender.online
+For questions about these terms, please contact us at: neiljay [at] pcmender [dot] online